What is Hart's Green Grid?

 The next step to realise this ambition is to develop a strategy to deliver the Green Grid.

 Developing the strategy

-In January, the Council held a workshop with key stakeholders from across the district to help understand the requirements of all potential users so that the Green Grid can become a valued and versatile resource.
+The Council held a workshop with key stakeholders from across the district to help understand the requirements of all potential users so that the Green Grid can become a valued and versatile resource.
 Together we explored opportunities to improve health, wellbeing, ecology and biodiversity.

-In March, we ran a survey for key stakeholders and our residents to establish the main objectives of Hart's Green Grid, asking questions such as 'Who will use it?'
+We ran a survey for key stakeholders and our residents to establish the main objectives of Hart's Green Grid, asking questions such as 'Who will use it?'
 'Where should it go?‘ and 'What should it look like?'

 We had over 500 responses!
 The results are now available.
 If you would like a copy, please email firstname.lastname@example.org